BenoursonJ/ESX-Banker-Job-Upgraded/README.md

 3. Import esx_bankerjob.sql in your database

 4. Configure the config.lua file (do not forget to modify the authorized vehicles)

+5. Modify the multiple "TriggerClientEvent('esx:showNotification" in server.lua to translate them to your liking.

-5. Add this in your server.cfg after cron, async, mysql-async and esx_society:
+6. Add this in your server.cfg after cron, async, mysql-async and esx_society:

 ``` lua
 ensure esx_bankerjob